 You may be asked for personal information in order to complete the requested analysis or evaluation.
 This information is NOT retained.

 If you identify yourself by sending an e-mail or filling forms such as applications, check reorder forms, contact forms and guest registers:

 You may be asked for personally-identifying information in order to process your e-mail, form or application.
 This information may be retained by us and our business partners for processing and to facilitate decisions.
 Information you submit to us is treated no differently than any information you might provide in a written format such as a brochure application, reorder slip to order checks, or a letter.

 We protect and safeguard the privacy of users of our on-line services, just as we do throughout the rest of our business.
 We will use personal information to identify you, to communicate with you, and to help us answer your questions.

 We will NOT sell personally-identifying information to a third party for the purpose of solicitation or provide personal information to a third party for its own use.

 The Federal Financial Privacy Act was enacted in 2001 to protect the confidentiality and privacy of consumer information.
-As required by the Act, Kleberg Bank has adopted the following policy regarding information that the Bank receives and how the Bank will safeguard that information.
+As required by the Act, Kleberg Bank, N.A. has adopted the following policy regarding information that the Bank receives and how the Bank will safeguard that information.
 Kleberg Bank recognizes the significant importance of the privacy and the confidentiality of customer information and that it is important for consumers to be informed about the policies and practices the Bank uses to safeguard that privacy.